|

 DIY Built-in Media Center

-Finally when the upper units are stable and level, you can then secure them to the studs in your wall.
+Finally when the upper units are stable and level, you can then secure them to the studs in your wall using the hidden cleat up top.

 DIY Built-in Media Center